Understanding RC Helicopter Lift

 We Need The Pitch!

-The other component of lift is angle of attack or in helicopter control terminology “BLADE PITCH”.
 This is where Newton's 3rd law comes into play.
-As you angle the rotor blade or wing up (leading edge higher than the trailing edge) you start generating diverted downward airflow, which pushes the rotor blade/wing upward.
-The more you angle the rotor blade, the more air you divert downward and more lift is created.
+As you angle the rotor blade or wing up (leading edge higher than the trailing edge) you start generating diverted downward airflow; both from under the wing deflection as well as trailing edge laminar flow diversion, which both push the rotor blade/wing upward.

 Positive Angle of Attack Results in More Lift